 Apple Podcasts content guidelines

-To help creators and listeners know what to expect from each other, and from Apple Podcasts, we maintain the following content guidelines.
+To help creators and audiences know what to expect from each other, and from Apple Podcasts, we maintain the following content guidelines.
 These guidelines will evolve over time and we will keep creators informed of significant changes as they are updated.

 In the event Apple reasonably believes that, based on human and/or systematic review, a creator’s content does not meet these guidelines, Apple may take action to label or remove the content from Apple Podcasts, suspend the sale of subscriptions, and/or suspend or terminate your account.
 We value the work creators offer on Apple Podcasts and will work to help resolve any issues that may arise.